tigellus/Markdown/4. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/2 Pulmonary Embolism (PE)/Pulmonary Embolism (PE).md

 * **Air emboli.** Air emboli usually come from intravenous devices.
 * **Amniotic fluid emboli.** Amniotic fluid emboli are caused by amniotic fluid that has leaked into the arteries.
 * **Septic emboli.** Septic emboli originate from a bacterial invasion of the thrombus.

+# ~Question 2
+What is the most usual cause of a pulmonary embolism?

+[RIGHT] Blood clots that travel to the lungs
+[WRONG] Pulmonary hypertension
+[WRONG] Traumatic injuries to the lungs

+# ~Question 6
+Which of the following is a type of embolism?

+[WRONG] Burn emboli.
+[WRONG] Travelling emboli.
+[RIGHT] Fat emboli.
+[WRONG] Diabetic emboli.

 # Pathophysiology of Pulmonary Embolism